JPaoloMaloles/Tftraitors-frontend/README.md

   <li>When the player data is acquired, the text will change to "Importing...
 Done" in green and the summoner info will appear at the top of "SummonerInfoIndex"</li>
 </ol>
 <h3>Account Features</h3>
 For ease of use, Importing Player Info has been made exempt from authentication.
-There are currently no features locked behind account ownage.
+There are currently no public-facing features locked behind account ownage.
 <h3></h3>
 <h1> Roadmap</h1>